stumpapp/stump/README.md

 ## Getting Started

+> Stump is very young software under active development.
+It has not reached a beta stage yet, so do not expect a fully featured experience if you spin up a development environment.

+Stump isn't ready for normal, non-development usage yet.
+Once a release has been made, this will be updated.
+For now, follow the [Development Setup](#development-setup) section to build from source and run locally.

 For information about getting started, how Stump works and manages your library data, and much more detailed information, please visit [stumpapp.dev](https://stumpapp.dev/guides).

 ## Project Structure